ckempke/Blog/docs/blog/ai-generated-art.md

 ![Dragon in a frozen cave](blogmedia/f-dragon.jpeg)

 Don't look too closely, and that image passes pretty well, too.
-Although the dragon has a weird body shape, as well.
+Although the dragon has a weird body shape.
 We'll come back to dragons, later.

 I am, apparently, not using very good prompts for most of these.
 There's an, ah, "art" to crafting good prompts, and you'll find references online that can give you help.
 One reference I used while installing Stable Diffusion suggests this as a test prompt: